ValerieMu/Training-AN0624/glossary.md

 ## Rate Limiting
 A mechanism that limits the number of API requests a client can make within a specified time period.
 Helps prevent abuse and ensures fair usage of resources.

-## MuleSoft
-A software company that provides integration software for connecting applications, data, and devices.
-Known for its Anypoint Platform which allows businesses to build and manage APIs and integrations.

 ## Anypoint Platform
 MuleSoft's unified integration platform for connecting any application, data source, or API, whether in the cloud or on-premises.
 It includes tools for designing, building, and managing APIs and integrations.